Citi is an advertising partner of OMAAT

 A best-ever welcome bonus

-The card has a $95 annual fee that’s waived for the first year, and offers triple points on travel and gas, and double points on dining and entertainment.
+The card has a $95 annual fee, and offers triple points on travel and gas, and double points on dining and entertainment.
 In terms of return on spend, this might just be the most rewarding card with an annual fee of under $100.

 For a while I thought ThankYou points were worth less than Membership Rewards and Ultimate Rewards points, but with the positive changes to ThankYou and with Ultimate Rewards losing Korean Air as a parter, I think ThankYou points are on par with the competition, if not more valuable.